 For the “Busy Morning” method, simply reduce between thirty seconds to one minute off the timing total.

 Once the desired texture of the egg has been reached, it’s ready to serve.
 Precisely ‘how’ you serve them is a matter of pure preference.
 Today, I decided to be a little fancy and set them in egg cups, which I can’t help but feel is like something out of an old black and white movie.

-Served as pictured below, a few sharp taps on the top of the egg, followed by some careful partial peeling, and you’re ready to dig in with your toast and spoon.
+Few sharp taps on the top of the egg, followed by some careful partial peeling, and you’re ready to dig in with your toast and spoon.